-For the year ended September 30, 2022, the financial statements include the adoption of GASB Statement No. 87, Leases.
-The primary objective of this statement is to enhance the relevance and consistency of information about governments' leasing activities.
-This statement establishes a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+For the year ended September 30, 2023, the financial statements include the adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+The primary objective of this statement is to enhance the relevance and consistency of information about governments' subscription activities.
+This Statement establishes a single model for subscription accounting based on the principle that subscriptions are financings of the right to use an underlying asset.
+Under this Statement, an organization is required to recognize a subscription libality and an intangible right-to-use subscription asset.
 For additional information, refer to the disclosures below.